xpqz/dyalog-docs/object-reference/docs/properties/coord.md

-If you set Coord to `'ScaledPixel'` in the [Root](../objects/root.md) object `'.'`, then query its [Size](size.md), you get the virtual resolution of the screen, i.e.
+If you set Coord to `'ScaledPixel'` in the [Root](../objects/root.md) object `'.'`, then query its [Size](size.md), you get the virtual resolution of the screen, that is:
 ```apl
       '.'⎕WS 'Coord' 'ScaledPixel'
       '.'⎕WG'Size'